IE-482-582/fall2021/01_PC_Setup/README.md

 4. Download the virtual machine for the course.
 	- **The download link is provided to you on UBlearns**
-	- Note:  This is a large file (4.4 GB)...it will take some time to download.
+	- Note:  This is a large file (several GB)...it will take some time to download.

 5. The file you just downloaded has been "zipped" (compressed).
 You'll need to unzip it now.